 Andrew Godfrey describes CASL – the Consortium for Advanced Simulation of Light Water Reactors – a multi-institutional effort led by the Department of Energy that's using high-performance computing to improve nuclear energy.

-Ecologist Colleen Iverson uses field study in Minnesota and Alaska to understand how increased atmospheric carbon dioxide and warmer temperatures affect plant growth.
+Ecologist Colleen Iversen uses field study in Minnesota and Alaska to understand how increased atmospheric carbon dioxide and warmer temperatures affect plant growth.

 After growing up on construction sites, Roderick Jackson is now helping to make buildings nationwide far more energy efficient.